g-ruffo/CrewCaller/README.md

 # CrewCaller
-This Android application helps crew members working in the film industry keep track of their day-to-day lives.
-Users can schedule upcoming and past workdays with their start and wraps and the application will automatically provide a summary of the total hours worked and earnings for each production.
+Built with Kotlin, this Android application allows users to track their work schedule and earnings while providing local weather data using a RESTful API and the device’s location.
+Users can schedule upcoming and past workdays with their start and wrap times and the application will automatically provide a summary of the total hours worked and earnings for each production.

 You can choose to view:
 - Next scheduled work day